radiantlogic-v8/documentation-new/documentation/configuration/data-sources/data-sources-supported.md

 Templates for cloud directory services are located on the OTHER tab.

-- Entra ID (formerly Azure AD).
+- Microsoft Entra ID (formerly Azure AD).
 Use the template named mgraph or Entra ID.
 - PingOne.
 Use the template named SCIMv2.
 - Okta Universal Directory.
 Use the template named Okta.
 - Any SCIMv2 service.

-### Applications/Other**

-- SAP
-- Siebel v7.5+
-- Oracle Financials v12+
-- Salesforce
-- Google Apps/Directory
-- SharePoint 2010, 2013, 2016 (on-premises)
-- Workday
-- Concur
-- Other
-    - 	Web Services
-    - 	RACF
+### Cloud Priveleged Access Management

-    -	ACF2
+- CyberArk Privileged Cloud

-    -	Top Secret
+### Identity Governance and Administration
+- Sailpoint Identity Security Cloud
-    -	Java API
+- Sailpoint IdentityIQ
-    -  	Microsoft NT Domain

->[!note] ** All of these require custom templates.
+>[!note] For any data source that doesn't have an out-of-the-box template, the Radiant Logic Connector SDK can be used.
+It provides the framework and methodology for configuring a connector.
+This is our standard process to make sure the connector is tailored to your exact use case: which systems you care about, which users, groups, and attributes...etc. you need, and how often changes should flow.
+This ensures we can precisely define what data is retrieved and how it behaves in your environment, so you get a connector that fits your exact requirements.
 Consult your Radiant Logic Account Representative for details.